ryanhs/chess.php/README.md

 ## BUGS

 -

 ## TODO

 -

-## BACKGROUND
+## MAINTAINER/COLLABORATOR NEEDED

-actually i made this, when i need to use some validation in my chess game (college project) haha..
+As this project *not* in heavy development state, a maintainer/collaborator needed.
-main purpose is for validation, we not try to make an engine in PHP :-)
+If you interested to become Collaborator, please tell me. :-)